Frequently Asked Questions

 Beginner – you are learning to paddle your kayak more efficiently and developing skills in self and buddy rescues.
 You usually paddle in calm conditions and areas with low swell or are developing skills to paddle in the ocean conditions.

-Intro to Sea Skills – you can paddle your kayak efficiently, competently participate in self and buddy rescues, launch and land in surf to 0.5m and paddle in conditions up to 17knots including areas of exposed coastline and up to 2NM offshore.
+Intro to Sea Skills – you can paddle your kayak efficiently, competently participate in self and buddy rescues, launch and land in surf to 0.5m.
+You can paddle in conditions up to 17knots including areas of exposed coastline and up to 2NM offshore.
 You may not yet have a reliable eskimo roll.

 Sea Skills – you have a reliable eskimo roll, can do a re-enter and roll, are able to execute a self-rescue, rescue others if required and execute towing systems.
 You are confident in surf to 1m, fresh conditions to 21knots and paddling on exposed sections of coastline including launching and landing in surf.